Legoland Discovery Center Kansas City

 Legoland Discovery Center Kansas City is an indoor family entertainment center located in the Crown Center in Kansas City, Missouri.
 The attraction includes Lego rides, a soft play area, a 4D cinema, and a gift shop.
 It is owned and operated by the British leisure company Merlin Entertainments.
-The center is over 128 years old.

 History

 The first Legoland Discovery Centre was opened in Berlin in 2007, and since then a total of 12 Legoland Discovery Centres have been opened.
 LEGOLAND® Discovery Center Kansas City was opened in 2012.